 Our optometrists may recommend artificial tears, which are lubricating eyedrops that may alleviate the dry, scratching feeling and foreign body sensation of dry eye.
 Prescription eye drops for dry eye go one step further: they help increase your tear production.

 If you wear contact lenses, be aware that many artificial tears cannot be used during contact lens wear.
 You may need to remove your lenses before using the drops.
 Wait 15 minutes or longer (check the label) before reinserting them.
 For mild dry eye, contact lens rewetting drops may be sufficient to make your eyes feel better, but the effect is usually only temporary.
 Switching to another lens brand could also help.

-Check the label, but better yet, check with our eye doctors in The Woodlands or Concoe, TX before buying any over-the-counter eye drops.
+Check the label, but better yet, check with our eye doctors in The Woodlands, TX before buying any over-the-counter eye drops.
 Your eye doctor will know which formulas are effective and long-lasting and which are not, as well as which eye drops will work with your contact lenses.

 To reduce the effects of sun, wind and dust on dry eyes, wear sunglasses when outdoors.
 Wraparound styles offer the best protection.

 Indoors, an air cleaner can filter out dust and other particles from the air, while a humidifier adds moisture to air that's too dry because of air conditioning or heating.

 Lipiflow could be your first step to relief.
 Studies show 79% of patient report improvement of their overall dry eye symptoms with four weeks of treatment with Lipiflow.

 If your eyes feel scratchy, gritty and dry, you may have a chronic condition known as Evaporative Dry Eye, which is caused by blocked Meibomian glands.

 Lipiflow is a fast and virutally painless procedure that opens and clears the blocked glands.
 Learn more about Lipiflow here: